 The Santa Cruz River is naturally an intermittent stream, with water flowing only beneath the sandy surface in places during parts of the year.
 Communities such as Tumacácori, Guevavi, and Tubac persisted over hundreds of years at locations along the river where water was forced to the surface by high bedrock, providing a more reliable water source.

 Western riparian ecosystems have long been influenced by human activities.
 Human disturbance can change the availability of water and nutrients, which in turn cause changes in the plant and animal communities.
 Among the most serious impacts to western river ecosystems are water diversion, groundwater pumping, livestock grazing, land clearing and development, the elimination of native species such as the beaver, and the introduction of non-native animals and plants such as the bullfrog and the tamarisk tree.
 The Santa Cruz River has been seriously impacted by many of these threats.

 Groundwater pumping has removed much of the river's natural flow.
-However, since 1972, treated effluent has been released into the streambed by the Nogales International Wastewater Treatment Plant in Rio Rico.
+However, since 1972, treated effluent has been released into the streambed by the Nogales International Wastewater Treatment Plant (NIWTP) in Rio Rico.
 This artificial flow alters the natural conditions of the stream, along with its streamside environment.
-The increased water supply not only replaces water lost to groundwater pumping, but provides an otherwise unavailable year – round water supply, allowing the growth of lush streamside habitat, providing a home for many plants and animals.
+The increased water supply not only replaced water lost to groundwater pumping, but provided an otherwise unavailable year – round water supply, allowing the growth of lush streamside habitat, providing a home for many plants and animals.